A Lot or a Little?

 Parents Need to Know

-PRINCESS MONONOKE is a masterwork of animated storytelling from Hayao Miyazaki, the director of My Neighbor Totoro and Kiki's Delivery Service.
-Charting an epic battle of humans versus gods in old Japan, it's filled with adventure and beauty.
+This film is a masterwork of animated storytelling from esteemed Japanese director Hayao Miyazaki.
+Charting an epic battle of humans versus gods in old Japan, Princess Mononoke is filled with adventure and beauty.
 It boasts the scope and grandeur of a live-action historical epic yet also has the fantastic elements of animation.
 These elements, in the form of talking animals and a magical forest spirit, are treated with utmost realism.
 The animals debate their plight with dead seriousness and attack humans in murderous rage.
 They're nothing like the talking animals in Disney features.